Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 The minimum features to be included in this project are as follows:

-- **Home Page** attracts first-time visitors and presents the purpose of the website.
-The two call-to-action buttons invite users to either log in or register.
-All recipes in our database are displayed below.
+- **Home Page** attracts first-time visitors and clearly presents the purpose of the website.
+The two call-to-action buttons invite users to either log in or register if they do not have an account yet.
+The search bar is also a prominent feature on the home page with all recipes in our collection are displayed below.

-- **Recipe Types** allows the website admin to manage the categories of recipe.
+- **Recipe Types** allows the website admin to manage the categories of recipe available for selection.
 The admin can add or delete categories.
 Users can select from any recipe type in the database when creating a new recipe.

-- **Register** invites visitors to create an account in order to share new recipes as well as edit or delete recipes they have already shared.
+- **Register** invites visitors to create an account if they have not set one up yet.
+Users with an account have the ability to add new recipes as well as edit or delete recipes they have already shared.

 - **Login** invites users to log in to their account.
-This allows users to view, edit or delete recipes they have already shared as well as sharing new recipe ideas.
+This allows users to view, edit or delete recipes they have already shared as well as adding new recipe ideas.

 - **Logout** allows users to log out of their account with one click of a button.
+This button is available in the navigation bar and footer of all pages when a user is logged in.

 - **Profile** can be accessed by users when they have successfully logged in.
 Users can view all recipes they have shared.
-Users can also edit or delete their recipes.
+Users can also edit or delete their existing recipes.

-- **Create Recipe** encourages users to share their new recipes with the community.
+- **Create Recipe** encourages users to share new recipes with the community.
+Users must be logged in to their account in order to share recipes.

 - **Edit Recipe** allows users to edit their own recipes.
+Users can edit their existing recipes by selecting the 'Edit' button.

 - **Delete Recipe** function that users can delete their recipes.
-A modal pop up will ask the user to confirm action before deleting.
-This provides an extra layer of protection against accidental deletion.
+A modal pop up will ask the user to confirm their action before deleting.
+This provides an extra layer of protection against accidental deletion of records.

 - **Search Function** allows users to search for specific recipes using keywords.
-The search function targets the `“recipe_name”` and `“recipe_ingredients”` fields.
+The search function targets the `“recipe_name”` and `“recipe_ingredients”` fields in each recipe.

 <span id="structure"></span>